Who Pays for a Dog Bite in Virginia?

 Dog bites can be emotionally traumatic, physically painful, and potentially even life-altering.
 If you or a loved one has suffered injuries due to a dog bite in Virginia, the experienced dog bite injury attorneys at Strickland, Diviney & Segura can help.
 We can act as a buffer to help preserve your relationships while we work to secure the compensation you deserve.

-Contact our team today at (540) 982-7787 for a confidential consultation to learn more about your legal options.
+Contact our team today online or at (540) 982-7787 for a confidential consultation to learn more about your legal options.